pkourouklidis/panoptes-wiki/Core-Concepts.md

 - As PDL is used for specifying the monitoring process at a high level, the algorithm itself is implemented in a general-purpose programming language and stored in the git repository specified with the _codebase_ keyword.
 How the algorithm is implemented depends on the _Algorithm Runtime_ that is used to execute it.

 - When an _Algorithm_ is executed it must return a number in [0,n), where n is the number specified with the _severity levels_ keyword.
-This can express different severity levels of dataset shift if the _Algorithm_ supports it.
-Users can specify different _Actions_ taken in response to different _severity levels_.
+The value 0 should be used to signify the absence of dataset shift and subsequent numbers to signify the presence of dataset shift of increasing severity.
+Users can specify different _Actions_ to be taken in response to different _severity levels_.

 - An _Algorithm_ can be parameterized.
 The names of the _Algorithm's_ parameters are specified with the _parameters_ keyword.

 ## Algorithm Runtime
-An _Algorithm Runtime_ represents the capability of the underlying platform to execute _Algorithms_ that are implemented using a specific technology (eg. An _Algorithm_ implemented as a Python function).
+An _Algorithm Runtime_ represents the capability of the underlying platform to execute _Algorithms_ that are implemented using a specific technology (e.g. An _Algorithm_ implemented as a Python function).
 As with _Algorithms_, there are two kinds of _Algorithm Runtimes_, _Base Algorithm Runtimes_ and _Higher Order Algorithm Runtimes_.

 ```
 BaseAlgorithmRuntime pythonFunction